conan-io/docs/systems_cross_building/cross_building.rst

     - Check the :ref:`Creating conan packages to install dev tools<create_installer_packages>` to learn more about how to create Conan packages for tools.

-    - Check the `mingw-installer <https://github.com/conan-community/conan-mingw-installer/blob/master/conanfile.py>`_ build require recipe as an example of packaging a compiler.
+    - Check the `msys2 <https://github.com/conan-io/conan-center-index/blob/master/recipes/msys2/all/conanfile.py>`_ build require recipe as an example of packaging a compiler.